wizeline/academy-data-bootcamp-selection-challenge/README.md

 ### Deliverables

-* Google form with your forked GitHub repository URL containing your own code.
+* Google Form with your forked GitHub repository URL containing your code.
 * Python Code (Plain Script or Jupyter Notebook) on GitHub.
 * Create a report that includes the responses to the questions, the lessons learned, and any additional comments.
 In this report, you can include diagrams and images that support your solution.